Magson History, Family Crest & Coats of Arms

 The surname Magson was first found in Surrey where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when the family held estates in that county.

-Important Dates for the Magson family
+Early History of the Magson family

 This web page shows only a small excerpt of our Magson research.
 Another 78 words (6 lines of text) covering the years 1379, 1455, 1487, and 1526 are included under the topic Early Magson History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Magson has been recorded under many different variations, including Machet, Machett, Madgett, Madget, Machitt, Machtit, Matchet and many more.

 Early Notables of the Magson family (pre 1700)